 Attractions and events

 Of course, this is a beachy paradise, but it has a rich history, too.
 One attraction is The Southern Cross Center, which is the island’s museum.
-Learn about its unique star-shaped sand granules present on the island, its agriculture and the history of the Amami Islands.
+Learn about the island’s unique star-shaped sand granules, its agriculture, and the general history of the Amami Islands.
 Plus, check out some traditional costumes from Yoron’s festivals, including its awesome Full Moon Festival.

-The Yoron Minzokumura (Folk Village) is a traditional village where you can witness farming tools and other household items from years’ past.
-Get crafty with a few workshops for fabric making and kusakizome (color dying), and learn about making brown sugar from sugarcane.
+The Yoron Minzokumura (Folk Village) is a traditional village where you try your hands at traditional crafts.
+Get creative with a few workshops for fabric making and kusakizome (color dying), and learn about making brown sugar from sugarcane.
 Please keep in mind that guides and workshops here are currently only in Japanese.

 Yet another surprise hidden on this small island is its sumo wrestling matches.
 Though they are with students from around the islands (not professionals), visitors can watch in October at the culmination of the harvest festival.
 Last, to celebrate the coral found all over the island, check out the Sango Matsuri (Coral Festival) every August.

 5 Famous Foods You'll Find in Kagoshima

 All in all, the island offers about 30 places to eat, with different menus on hand.
 English is limited but the staff is accommodating, and that is part of the adventure anyway!
 One of the most surprising features of the island is its white-walled Greek Village.
 It’s less a village and more a building, but it has a great view of the ocean and you can grab some pizza and visit the local cafe here.
 (Some English is spoken by a few staff.)